Undergraduate Research Opportunities in Munich

 Students can apply for international research experience, all expenses paid

-Nanomaterials Undergraduate Research in Germany (NanoRING) is a 10-week intensive program that provides research experience in nanomaterials, including nanoelectronics, nanophotonics, and nanobiomaterials, at the Technical University of Munich.
-Students will also learn basic German language skills and participate in science and technology workshops and cultural and social outings.
+Sponsored by the National Science Foundation, the Nanomaterials Undergraduate Research in Germany (NanoRING) is a 10-week intensive program that provides research experience in nanomaterials, including nanoelectronics, nanophotonics, and nanobiomaterials, at the Technical University of Munich.
+Students also learn basic German language skills and participate in science and technology workshops and cultural and social outings.

-Matthew Grayson, an associate professor of electrical engineering and computer science and co-director of Global McCormick, wrote the grant and will serve as faculty director of the program.
+Matthew Grayson, an associate professor of electrical engineering and computer science and co-director of Global McCormick, serves as faculty director of the program.
 Before joining Northwestern, Grayson spent six years conducting semiconductor physics research at the Technical University of Munich, where he continues to maintain close ties.

 In a partnership between Northwestern and the University of Texas at San Antonio, the grant provides selected students with weekly living stipends, a lump sum for international travel, public transportation tickets, and housing.
 The partner at the Technical University of Munich is the International Graduate School for Science and Engineering, which has a mission to work with visiting international student researchers.